Generalization Error Bounds for Learning under Censored Feedback: Introduction

 \section{Introduction}

-Generalization error bounds are a fundamental concept in machine learning, which provide (statistical) guarantees on how a machine learning algorithm trained on some given dataset will perform on new, unseen data.
-However, many implicit or explicit assumptions about training data are often made when training ML models and deriving theoretical guarantees for their performance.
+Generalization error bounds are a fundamental concept in machine learning theory.
+They provide (statistical) guarantees on how well a machine learning algorithm trained on some given dataset will perform on new, unseen data.
+In order to derive such theoretical guarantees for the performance of ML models, existing works often make (implicit or explicit) assumptions about the training data.
 These assumptions include access to independent and identically distributed (IID) training data, the availability of correct labels, and static underlying data distributions \citep{bartlett2002rademacher,bousquet2002stability,cortes2019region,cortes2020adaptive}.
-Some studies in this area, e.g. \citet{cheng2018simple,kuznetsov2017generalization, mohri2007stability,mohri2008rademacher}, have provided bounds when these assumptions are removed.
-In this paper, we are similarly interested in the impact of non-IID training data, specifically due to \emph{censored feedback}, on the learned algorithm's generalization error guarantees.
+Some studies in this area, e.g. \citet{mohri2007stability,mohri2008rademacher,kuznetsov2017generalization,cheng2018simple}, have provided bounds when these assumptions are removed.
+In this paper, we are similarly interested in the impact of non-standard assumptions on the training data, specifically due to \emph{censored feedback}, on the learned algorithm's generalization error guarantees.